by G. Jack Urso

 sponsors get kids’ TV straightened out, they might pause to remember that

 adults are people too.
-'Love for Rent'

 We the

-television viewers of America deserve a higher form of pandering than
+television viewers of America deserve a higher form of pandering than “Love for

-even as brainless, lurid mellowdrama proves strictly lou-zay.
+lurid mellowdrama proves strictly lou-zay.

 Comely Anjanette